 Failure of a witness to comply with a subpoena from the Tribunal can result in the High Court issuing a warrant to arrest the witness and bring them before the court.
 The High Court may order the witness to pay a fine not exceeding $1,000 for failure to comply with the subpoena.

-Reviews of decisions under the joint regime
+Review of decisions under the joint regime

-Australian Administrative Appeals Tribunal
+Australian Administrative Review Tribunal

 - affirm a decision